Charlie Crist: 2022 gubernatorial election

 On May 4, 2021, Crist announced his intention to run for the Democratic nomination in the 2022 Florida gubernatorial election against incumbent Ron DeSantis. "[I'm] running on decency and mutual respect," Crist explained.
 "I love people.
 And I feel for 'em right now.
 Gay people.
 Women.
 Blacks.
 They're getting the crap kicked out of 'em by this guy.
 It's wrong.
 Somebody has to stop him."
 Crist won the primary election on August 23, 2022, and advanced to face DeSantis in the general election on November 8, 2022.
 Crist's running mate for lieutenant governor was union leader Karla Hernández-Mats, president of the United Teachers of Dade.
-However, Crist was defeated by DeSantis, by a vote of 4,614,210 (59%) to 3,106,313 (40%).
+However, Crist was defeated by DeSantis, 59% to 40%, his fourth consecutive statewide general election defeat.

 Ambassadorship nomination

 On June 7, 2023, the White House announced that President Joe Biden had nominated Crist for the position of United States ambassador to the International Civil Aviation Organization, a United Nations agency.